CommonEvaluationPlatform/CEP/README.md

 ```
 cd <CEP_ROOT>/sims/cep_cosim/testSuites/bareMetal/regTest
-make ENABLE_KPRINTF=1 riscv_wrapper        			<-- builds riscv_wrapper.img with console printf enabled
+make DISABLE_KPRINTF=0 riscv_wrapper            <-- builds riscv_wrapper.img with console printf enabled
 make DISK=/dev/sdd1 riscv_wrapper_sd_write      <-- copies riscv_wrapper.img to partition /dev/sdd1 (subsitute with your device name)
 ```

-In the above example, the bare metal regTest is build with the console printf function enabled.
-It is advised that you enable the addition of a carriage return in your chosen terminal program.
+In the above example, the bare metal regTest is built with the console printf function enabled.

 The steps in `<CEP_ROOT>/software/baremetal/gpiotest` are slight different.

 ```
 cd <CEP_ROOT>/software/baremetal/gpiotest
 make DISK=/dev/sdd1 sd_write                    <-- copies gpiotest.img to partition /dev/sdd1 (subsitute with your device name)
 ```

 It is worth noting that the examples in `<CEP_ROOT>/software/baremetal` do not require the compilation of the all the cosimulation libraries, but as a result, will not have access to those support functions.